 Many plants are grown for their flowers, and some are grown because of the love of their foliage.
 However, the ponytail palm flower is not what makes it desirable – it is the trunk, in addition to its foliage.
 The Ponytail Palm is treasured by many primarily because of its bottle-shaped trunk.

 Someone described ponytail palms as a bottle plant.
 Shaped like a Chianti bottle and topped with a cascade of 18″ inch-blade-like foliage which resembled a long-haired palm.

 Another species, Beaucarnea guatemalensis does not have the same bulbous base.

 Generally, the elephant foot tree has a flat and fleshy bottle-shaped trunk topped with strappy green leaves.
 When the plant has almost no trunk at all when it is still young.

-As the plant matures, the trunk becomes thicker and its base gets swollen until it looks more like a bottle or an elephant’s foot.
+As the plant matures, the trunk becomes thicker, and its base gets swollen until it looks more like a bottle or an elephant’s foot plant.

-The plant can have several branches towards the top as it grows over the years.
-When grown outdoors, Ponytail Palms can reach a height of up to 16 foot tall or more.
+The desert plant can have several branches towards the top as it grows over the years.
+When Ponytail Palms grow outdoors, they can reach a height of up to 16′ foot tall or more.

 They do produce flower stalks, consisting of clusters of small creamy white to beige blossoms when grown outdoors.
 Here’s a video on Pony Tail.